Introduction

 - The plant-miappe.json model provided by BioSamples is aligned with all recommendations provided above for plant identification and is therefore recommended for your sample submission.

-Phenotyping: (meta)data collection and publication
+Phenotyping: (meta)data collection and sharing

 Description

-Archiving, sharing, and publication of plant phenotyping data can be challenging, given that there is no global centralized archive for this type of data.
+Archiving, sharing, and publication of plant phenotyping data can be challenging, given that there is no global centralised archive for this type of data.
 Research projects often involve multiple partners, some of which collate data into their own (institutional) data management platforms, whereas others collate data into Excel spreadsheets.

-For researchers, it is highly desirable that the datasets collected in different media by the partners in a research project (or across different collaborative projects) can be shared in a way that enables their integration, for collective analysis and for facilitating deposition into a dedicated repository.
+For researchers, it is highly desirable that the datasets collected in different media by the partners in a research project (or across different collaborative projects) can be shared in a way that enables their integration for collective analysis and for facilitating deposition into a dedicated repository.
 For managers of plant phenotyping data repositories that support a project or institution, it is essential to ensure that the uptake of data is easy and includes a step of metadata validation upon intake.

 It is recommended that metadata collection is contemplated from the start of the experiment and that the working environment facilitates (meta)data collection, storage, and validation throughout the project.
-In field studies, it is critical to record the geographical coordinates and time of the experiment, for linkage with geo-climatic data.
+In field studies, it is critical to record the geographical coordinates and time of the experiment for linkage with geo-climatic data.
 For all study types (fields, growth chamber or greenhouse), the environmental conditions that were measured should be described in detail.

 Considerations